fi-muni/PA165/tasks/seminar01.md

 git checkout seminar01
 ```

 **Task 06** Open a new terminal.
 OpenJDK 10 is already preinstalled on all machines in room B130, but it is not fully backward compatible with JDK 8.
-The command `module add maven` also adds module `jdk`, which is a symlink to the module `jdk-1.8.0`, so JDK 8 should be in your PATH by now.
+The command `module add maven-3.5` also adds module `jdk`, which is a symlink to the module `jdk-1.8.0`, so JDK 8 should be in your PATH by now.
 If using your own notebook, install OpenJDK 8.
 Now try to compile hello-java7 `mvn clean compile`.
 It will fail, why?
 After you find out why it is failing fix it by changing configuration of pom.xml.
 You must configure compiler plugin to compile with target and source version at least 7.

 **Task 07** Now your task is to configure and use embedded Tomcat7 plugin.
 You must firstly configure tomcat7 maven plugin in pom.xml.
 It has goal `run`, to run.
 Use it to run web Java application hello-tom-web using command line.
 After the plugin is configured, you must package the app `mvn package` using Maven before using tomcat7 plugin.
 After the web app is started you can use web browser to test it works, it will be deployed on context '/my-webapp'.